Cross-level Listing of Undergraduate/Graduate Courses

 - Principles of Accreditation, The Southern Association of Colleges and Schools Commission on Colleges

 II.
 POLICY STATEMENT

-Although normally undergraduate and graduate courses are separate and wholly distinct from each other, there are circumstances in which academic units may wish to teach certain courses together.
-This policy provides explicit guidelines for offering cross-level listed courses and distinguishes these offerings from ordinary cross-listings.
+Although normally undergraduate and graduate courses are separate and distinct from each other, there are circumstances in which academic units may wish to teach certain graduate and undergraduate courses together.
+This policy provides explicit guidelines for offering cross-level listed courses and distinguishes these offerings from ordinary cross-listed courses.

-Graduate expectations must be commensurate with the level of the graduate course listed.
-The central expectation for graduate students is that they will do not only more work, but more advanced work than undergraduate students.
+- The central expectation for graduate students is not only that they will do morework, but that they will also do more advanced work than undergraduate students.

 B. Prerequisites should be appropriate for both courses.
 Required knowledge should be the same or comparable for both courses, or more significant for the graduate course.

 - A graduate course could require the same prerequisite as an undergraduate course, or, depending on the circumstances, a prerequisite might be required for only one level (e.g., either undergraduate or graduate).
 A graduate student, by virtue of having been admitted to a specific graduate program, may meet the prerequisite requirement automatically and be eligible to enroll.

 - Use of the “permission of the instructor” restriction would allow for individual instructor discretion regarding a student’s preparation for the course content and may facilitate the verification of prerequisite knowledge and efficient enrollment.

 C. Courses should be close in number designations.

 Undergraduate and graduate cross-listing should occur within the context of general expectations about both cross-listing and course numbering.